imanishita/FitNovaAI/README.md

 **FitNova** is a full-stack microservices-based fitness application that helps users track their physical activities, leverage AI-generated recommendations, and manage user goals and history efficiently.

 ---
+_Note : > ⚠️ This project is currently in active development.
+Some environment-specific configuration values are still hardcoded temporarily and will be migrated to `.env` soon._

+---

 ## Project Overview